-Are you looking for the best bike multi-tool?
-We're here to help.
-We researched the twenty top models and then purchased seven different models to test and compare side by side.
+We researched the twenty of the best bike multi-tools you can buy in 2019 and then purchased 7 to test side-by-side.
 If you're a cyclist, the chances are that eventually, you'll need to adjust or you might have a mechanical issue out on the road or trail.
 When that time comes, a quality multi-tool is one of the most important accessories a cyclist can carry.
-The best models have all the essential tools and features to take care of those simple fixes and trailside adjustments in a simple, portable, and user-friendly package.
-We tested each of these competitors throughout several months while riding in the varied terrain of northern California and the greater Lake Tahoe area.
 We carefully examined each model and scrutinized every aspect of their design and performance during regular use and comparative workshop testing.
-We rated each model on the predetermined metrics of features, ergonomics, portability, ease of use, and durability.
-We present our findings here in the form of this detailed comparative review to help you find the best multi-tool to suit your needs.

 Compare at 2 sellers

 |$45 List||$59.00 at Amazon||$29.15 at Amazon|

 |Pros||Feature packed, neoprene case, small||19 functions, comes with storage case, good ergonomics, all-metal construction||Small, lightweight, all-metal construction||Lightweight, feature packed, stores in the steerer tube.||Affordable, lots of functions, durable quality construction|

 |Cons||Moderate weight||heavy-ish, on the larger side||Limited functions, expensive||Requires threading of steerer tube, expensive, limited to one bike||On the bigger and heavier side|